G. K. Surya Prakash

-G. K. Surya Prakash (born 1953) is a professor of Chemistry, Chemical Engineering and Materials Science and holder of the George A. and Judith A. Olah Nobel Laureate Chair in Hydrocarbon Chemistry at the Department of Chemistry at the University of Southern California.
-He serves as the Director of the Loker Hydrocarbon Research Institute, where he maintains his prominent research lab.
-He also served as the Chairman of the Chemistry Department for four years between 2017-2021.
+G. K. Surya Prakash (born 1953) is a distinguished professor of chemistry, chemical engineering and materials science and holder of the George A. and Judith A. Olah Nobel Laureate Chair in Hydrocarbon Chemistry at the Department of Chemistry at the University of Southern California.
+He serves as the director of the Loker Hydrocarbon Research Institute, where he maintains his prominent research lab.
+He also served as the chairman of the Chemistry Department for four years between 2017 and 2021.
 He received a B.Sc.
 (Hons) from Bangalore University in 1972, a M.Sc. from IIT Madras in 1974 and a Ph.D. from University of Southern California in 1978 under the direction of George Olah, where he worked on characterizing stable carbocations in superacids.
 He also sits on several editorial boards of major scientific journals.

 Research

-Dr. Prakash is a prolific researcher with over 835 peer-reviewed publications that have been cited by over 49,000 times. and co-author of many edited books and monographs.
-He also holds ~115 patents and has been generating headlines as a co-proponent of the methanol economy concept alongside the late Nobel Laureate George Olah.
+Dr. Prakash is a prolific researcher with over 850 peer-reviewed publications that have been cited by over 59,000 times. and co-author of many edited books and monographs.
+He also holds ~120 patents and has been generating headlines as a co-proponent of the methanol economy concept alongside the late Nobel Laureate George Olah.
 The Methanol Economy aims to capture and recycle carbon dioxide from the atmosphere leading to convenient drop-in fuels and chemical feedstocks to replace fossil fuels.
 He co-developed the Direct Methanol Fuel Cell (DMFC) with collaborators from NASA-JPL.
 He introduced and developed trifluoromethyltrimethylsilane as a trifluoromethylating reagent in organic chemistry and it is sometimes referred to as the Ruppert-Prakash reagent.
-His group's current research interests cover a wide range of subjects in the area of selective fluorinations, fluoroalkylations, oxidations, energetic materials, reductions, stereoselective reactions, electrochemical synthesis, hydrocarbon activation and isomerization, anthropogenic CO2 based fuels and feed-stocks, direct oxidation fuel cells, lithium ion battery electrolytes, iron batteries, flow batteries, electrochemistry, polymer chemistry, superacid catalyzed reactions, stable carbocation chemistry, application of ab initio and DFT theory and NMR chemical shift calculations.
+His group's current research interests cover a wide range of subjects in the area of selective fluorinations, fluoroalkylations, oxidations, energetic materials, reductions, stereoselective reactions, electrochemical synthesis, hydrocarbon activation and isomerization, anthropogenic CO2 based fuels and feed-stocks, direct oxidation fuel cells, lithium-ion battery electrolytes, iron batteries, flow batteries, electrochemistry, polymer chemistry, superacid catalyzed reactions, stable carbocation chemistry, application of ab initio and DFT theory and NMR chemical shift calculations.
 His coauthored book with G. A.Olah and A. Goeppert on solving the carbon conundrum, Beyond Oil and Gas: The Methanol Economy (translated into Chinese, Swedish, Hungarian, Japanese and Russian), Wiley VCH (published in three editions, 2006, 2009 and 2018) is getting increasing attention and adoption world-wide.